adrianopaladini/Live-blurView/README.md

 # LiveBlur Module
+Require iOS 8.1 and Titanium SDK 3.4.1.

 ## Description

 #### This module is a view with the real time blur effect.
-Compatible only with iOS 7.
+Compatible only with iOS 8.1.

 ![Blur View preview on movie](blur-preview.png)
 ##### View with blur effect on top of video to see in real time.